-The UPS manufacturer shall offer a Remote Status Alarm Panel (RSAP), which shall not allow any control over the UPS.
+The UPS manufacturer shall offer a Remote Status Alarm Panel (RSAP) which shall not allow any control over the UPS.
 The RSAP shall have, as standard equipment, a battery backup feature allowing it to continue monitoring UPS status conditions during power outage situations.
-Ride through shall be for a minimum of 8 hours.
+Battery-powered monitoring shall be for a minimum duration of eight (8) hours.
 The RSAP shall act only as an annunciation panel providing the following alarms/indications as a minimum:

-- a.
+a.
 Converter on

 - b.
 Load on Inverter

-- Load on Bypass C.
+- c.
+Load on Bypass

 - d.
 UPS Failure

 - e.
 Output Overload

-- UPS in battery back-up mode
+- f.
+UPS in Battery Back-up Mode

-- Low battery while in back-up mode
+- g.
+Low Battery While in Back-up Mode